Condition of Iranian Women under the Clerics' Rule

 to yet another ruling Queen named Homa Chehrzad.
 The study of

-"Avesta" the Zoroastrian holy book indicates that women
+"Avesta" the Zoroastrian holy book indicates that women in

-a number of legal and social freedoms.
+number of legal and social freedoms.
 As is described in "Din

 Kart" an ancient religious text, women could manage their